sabrinahut/cis1051/README.md

 # cis1051
+Sabrina Huttie

-For my project I am creating my own verison of a pacman type game.
+For my final project I made a game called "pythman".
+It is a game that combines pacman and snake.